Cohort-9-DS/LDA/README.md

 # LDA
 Linear Discriminant Analysis

 - As a reference, read ISLR's section on LDA and QDA.
 Also refer to the LDA user guide here: http://scikit-learn.org/stable/modules/lda_qda.html#lda-qda.
 Yes, LDA is also a dimensionality reduction technique, we will learn about that later.
+Dont worry about it now, if looking for youtube vidoes look only for LDA as a classification technique.

 - Go through the notebook to see an example of LDA and QDA implementaion.